chazzka/clanekcathedral/clanek.md

 - nu = 0.02
 - kernel = rbf
 The figure shows that the algorithm successfully marked the novelty data.
-However, it also shows that some of the regular data were marked novelty (note, that the testing dataset provided for evaluation phase is different than the training one).
+Notice that it also shows some of the regular data marked as novelty (note, that the testing dataset provided for evaluation phase is different than the training one).
-This phenomenon
+This phenomenon will be called the false positive findings and will be examined later during evaluation of experiments.

 > Figure x (Example 4)

 - [ ] TODO: s linearnim to vubec nefungovalo, mozona obrazek a rict proc?

 #### Local outlier factor